 Gallstones are hardened deposits of digested fluid known as bile.
-These deposits form in the gallbladder, a small organ located beneath the liver.
+These deposits form in the gallbladder, a small, pear-shaped organ located beneath the liver.
 The gallbladder stores bile produced by the liver and then releases it into the small intestine as needed.
+Bile also carries waste such as cholesterol and bilirubin, which your body makes when it breaks down red blood cells.
+These processes can occasionally cause gallstones, which can lodge in a bile duct and cause a blockage.
+Some people develop one gallstone, while others can develop many gallstones at once.

-Gallstones may range in size from a grain of sand to a golf ball and they can be broken down into two types:
+Gallstones may range in size from a grain of sand to a golf ball.
+They can be broken down into two types:

 Risk factors for developing gallstones may include: